 The nice feature of the library is that it uses the default annotation processor of the compiler.
 Only new source files are created and it will not mangle existing class files.
 The API to create the source code is easy to use.
-The library was previously placed in Assess to try out and experiment with.
-This time we've moved it to Hold, because we've noticed a lack of traction, whereas alternatives like Immutables [https://github.com/immutables/immutables] are gaining significantly more attention.
+The library is placed in Assess to try out and experiment with.